rockapot/crash/Story/Hour 04.md

 “They online?” came her voice over the headset, yelling hard over the wind.
 “They’re on the grid.
 Come on in, you earned your pay.”
 “Roger.”
 They set themselves down and climbed out of their harnesses.
 Once out they were nothing more than a lot of skinny kids, he thought.
-The grizzled builders gave them funny looks and thanked them for the heat and went on stacking crates along the entrance.
+The grizzled builders gave them funny looks and thanked them for the heat and went on stacking crates for the medics.
 One of the noncomm engineers gathered all their gear and counted it up, then called him over along with the lanky one.
 “You’re short one set of tethers and one lancer.”
 “Someone forgot to check in sir?”